limitedeternity/fzf-session.vim/readme.md

 Commands:

-    :SessionLoad
+    :Sessions
-        interactively load a session
+        interactively view and manage sessions
-    :SessionUnload
+    :UnloadSession
-        finish the session and unload all saved files
+        finish the session and unload all buffers

 - Enter on [New session] creates a new session
 - Enter selects an existing session.
 This unloads all buffers of the current session and loads the new one